Rally cap: Other uses of "rally" items

-The use of chewing tobacco as a good luck talisman by Major League Baseball players and managers has come be referred to by some fans as the "rally chew".
+The use of chewing tobacco as a good luck talisman by Major League Baseball players and managers has come to be referred to by some fans as the "rally chew".
 When the Boston Red Sox came up short against the Tampa Bay Rays in their division in 2008, some blamed Boston Red Sox manager, Terry Francona, and his switch from chewing tobacco to bubble gum.

 The Detroit Tigers are said to have resorted to "rally gum" during their 2006 run to the World Series.
 In Detroit, the superstition began with Nate Robertson chewing massive amounts of bubble gum, sometimes so large that they barely were able to stay in his mouth.
 It appeared that the more gum he chewed, the better the Tigers’ chances for a comeback.
 It eventually was picked up by the rest of the pitching staff.
 Robertson brought it back briefly in 2007 to less effect.

-The "rally shoe" initially garnered some attention as a yellow Birkenstock on a Seattle Mariners fan's head on October 8, 2022.
+While not its first appearance, the "rally shoe" initially garnered some attention as a yellow Birkenstock on a Seattle Mariners fan's head on October 8, 2022.
 Once he appeared on the Jumbotron at T-Mobile park where fans were gathered to watch a playoff game in Toronto, other fans put rally shoes on their heads and the Mariners rallied from a 1-8 loss to win the game 10-9.